bithitio/bithit/whitepaper.md

 Contract service utilizes smart contract for creating digital contract Business agreement and peer to peer transactions.
 Provide a template contract that parties can use to fulfill their terms and conditions.
 When the basis of the term of the agreement is reached.
 Transactions will be performed automatically.

 •	Allows businesses to make deals without having to trust each other.

 •	Help businesses save money.

 •	Help businesses become agile and fast.

 •	Help increase liquidity of the business.

 •	Offer automatic payment.
 No need for third-party brokerage or the presence of other people

 How does BITHIT service work?

 • Platform users can choose use between auction items or product items.

 • Terms and conditions of the contract are subject to the stated conditions.

 • Set and agreed.
 Buyer pay with smart contract using the BITHIT token or supported tokens.
 The sell will receive a notification and deliver products/services.
 Once the products or services have been delivered,the buyer will be assigned a predetermination.

 • Inspection time period before accepting or rejecting shipment.
-Finally, the buyer accepts the product or service, BITHIT will be paid to the seller according to the contract
+Finally, the buyer accepts the product or service, BITHIT will be paid to the seller according to the contract.

 • Inspection period before deal closes This give the buyers sufficient time to review and confirm the transaction.

 • If there is a disagreement and the buyer refuses the shipment, the parties may negotiate to settle a dispute or initiate to settle a dispute resolution process on the platform

 Processing payment with cryptocurrency